 Students are expected to read the assigned material and come to class prepared to discuss the relevant readings.
 The structure of the class is lecture/discussion, and reading the assigned material is essential in performing well throughout the semester.
-Students grades will be based on three exams and class participation.
+Students grades will be based on three exams and five in-class quizzes.
 The three exams will each include 60 multiple choice questions.
-The course exams and class participation will be worth the following points:
+The course exams and class quizzes will be worth the following points: